- 2017-2018 Incoming Student Handbook - Exchange Application

 15. What is the UGA Alert Emergency Notification System?UGAAlert is the UGA emergency mass notification system.
 Effective communication is one of the major challenges in emergency management.
 UGAAlert is used to communicate prior to, during, and after emergencies.
 UGA students, faculty, and staff with a valid MyID can register up to three telephone numbers and two email addresses to receive emergency alerts.
 The system can push out thousands of messages within minutes.
 All international students should register and comply with instructions provided by UGAAlert in emergency situations.

 16. Which resources can I use to help me find an internship?While searching for Academic Training opportunities, students can take advantage of resources offered by the UGA Career Center, including a variety of activities, career fairs, and workshops to help UGA students succeed in the job market.
 You can attend events about job searching, cover letter and resume writing, interviewing and networking.
 Some of their events target international students specifically.
 Don’t miss their activities, they can definitely make you a stronger candidate for jobs out there.
 Check out their calendar to see upcoming events.

 17. Which documents do BSMP students submit to IIE while studying abroad?

 In order to make sure all BSMP students are meeting the standards and requirements of the Brazilian Scientific Program, IIE requires students to submit several documents while studying abroad.
 This is a brief overview of the documents to be submitted.
-For further information, please refer to the BSMP Student Handbook or to your IIE student relations officer.
+For further information, please refer to the BSMP Content page or to your IIE student relations officer.